Skywalker756-3/FinalProject/README.md

 ## Project Progress Report
 ### Wireframes & Mockups of UI
-See attached in submission.
+See attached wireframe predesigns.

 ### User Personas & Accessibility Strategy
-User personas' are...
+User personas' are people that are interested in learning more about how the universe shapes their lives, especially for those already into Astrology.
+Users are likely knowledgeable but our site will cater to both experienced and new people to the study of Astrology.

 In terms of accessibility; the website is fully adaptive to various screensizes.
 It has full keyboard functionality, it's also compatible with browser based color-blind modes, has alternative text for all it's images.

 ### Protoype Walkthrough
+This is covered in the video we submitted as an unlisted youtube link.

-# Website Design Components and Techniques
+# Website Design Components and Techniques and Tools

+### HTML
+Neccarary for designing formats in a website

+### CSS
+Needed for styling the website

+### Javascript
+Added functionality and behaviour to website.

+### GIMP
+A simple design tool for advanced image manipulation

+### Git/ Github
+Versioning system + an online repository

+### Discord
+Online interfacing with team

 ### New script tradeoff
 Whenever we add a new script file the browser has to load that in-between webpages which can reduce the user experience.
 However loading a very heavy script in would reduce the time to enter the website in general.
 So we try to find a balance where we give script heavy webpages their own script.